 Sometimes inspiration comes at unexpected times, from unintended sources.
-The small studies in my series “The Space Between” were developed during a period of personal grief.
-The title for the series relates to the short bursts of creativity I managed between caring for (or caring about) my sister, as she fought a losing battle against late stage cancer last year.
-It also reflects the painting process I developed during that time.
+The small studies in my series “The Space Between” were developed during the difficult period of caring for (and about) my sister, as she fought a battle with cancer.
+The title for the series relates to the short bursts of creativity I had during this time, as well as the painting process I followed.
 After pouring inks and high flow acrylics in a (mostly) random fashion on paper, I would seek out organic forms in my abstraction, draw them with pen and ink, and then isolate and paint the negative space between with white gesso.
-The plants I “found” on the painted paper were often those I had researched in Andrew Chevallier’s “Encyclopedia of Herbal Medicine.”
-As family “shaman”, these were the plants I hoped could offer medical benefits.
+The plants created were often those I had researched and hoped could offer medical benefits.

 I am now a member of Studio Gallery in Washington, DC.